 A town I haven’t heard of previously, Duluth is a seaport city right on Lake Superior.
-It is in Minnesota but straddles the Wisconsin border, too.
-There is a lot to do when visiting Duluth, but the No. 1 attraction is Canal Park: a waterfront shopping and restaurant precinct.
-South Pier Inn is a great accommodation option, as it is just a short stroll from Canal Park.
-It is also next to the Aerial Lift Bridge, which is apparently a sight synonymous with Duluth.
-Don’t leave without at least one photo of this landmark!
+It’s in Minnesota but straddles the Wisconsin border too.
+There’s a lot to do when visiting Duluth, but the number one attraction is Canal Park: a waterfront shopping and restaurant precinct.
+South Pier Inn is a great accommodation option, as it’s just a short stroll from Canal Park.
+It’s also next to the Aerial Lift Bridge, which is apparently a sight synonymous with Duluth.
+Don’t leave without at least one photo of this landmark.

 As the second largest city in Michigan, Grand Rapids has many attractions to entice visitors.
-It is located on the Grand River and is a mere 30 miles from Lake Michigan.
-Some of its biggest drawcards include Frederik Meijer Gardens and Sculpture Park, Grand Rapids Public Museum, John Ball Zoo, Millennium Park, and Meyer May House.
+It’s located on the Grand River and is a mere 30 miles from Lake Michigan.
+Some of its biggest drawcards include Frederik Meijer Gardens and Sculpture Park, Grand Rapids Public Museum, John Ball Zoo, Millennium Park and Meyer May House.
 The local Holiday Inn is in a perfect downtown spot with river views.
-It has a 24-hour guest lounge, and an on-site restaurant called The Pearl Street Grill.
+It has a 24-hour guest lounge and an on-site restaurant called The Pearl Street Grill.

 If you like outdoor adventures, make Saint George your next holiday destination.
 This Utah city is a great place to visit, as from Saint George you can easily explore Snow Canyon and Sand Hollow state parks.
 For a luxurious desert escape, check out The Inn at Entrada.
-It is located inside a gated golf community, and you will love the panoramic views of the red vermilion cliffs.
-Each morning you can wake up and enjoy a freshly baked pastry and cinnamon roll in the lobby, too.
+It’s located inside a gated golf community and you will love the panoramic views of the red vermilion cliffs.
+Each morning you can wake up and enjoy a freshly baked pastry and cinnamon roll in the lobby too.

 As the capital of Ohio, Columbus is a big and bustling American city.
-There is too much to add to your Columbus itinerary, including the zoo, Franklin Park Conservatory, German Village, and COSI, the country’s No. 1 science museum.
-A stay at the Courtyard by Marriott will have you within walking distance from the hip Arena District, Columbus Museum of Art, and Nationwide Arena.
+There’s too much to add to your Columbus itinerary, including the zoo, Franklin Park Conservatory, German Village, and COSI, the country’s number one science museum.
+A stay at the Courtyard by Marriott will have you within walking distance from the hip Arena District, Columbus Museum of Art and Nationwide Arena.